 Cut the files on your Cricut, making sure to select “Vinyl” as your material type.

 Once the files are cut, weed out everything but the labels—the letters and the white circle.
 Make sure you check out all of my best weeding adhesive vinyl tips.

 Cut a piece of transfer tape the size of your sheet of labels.
 Peel back the backing paper and place it, sticky side down, on the top of the labels.
 Press down thoroughly.

 Peel the vinyl sheet off the cutting mat.
 Then cut around each individual label so you can apply them to the jars.

 Peel off the vinyl backing, exposing the adhesive side of the vinyl.
 Line up your label so it’s not crooked, and press hard.
 Try to get any bubbles out.

 Peel off the transfer tape.
 Push out any remaining bubbles.

 And that’s all!
 I love how the labeled jars look on my shelf — they are both practical and beautiful!

 I found that my labels worked the best on flat surfaces—the large glass jars and the mason jars.
-The clamp-lid jars have a bit of a curve at the top and the vinyl puckered a bit, like on the quinoa jar below.
-I’m going to replace those few jars with flatter jars — it’ll be a cleaner look.
+The clamp-lid jars have a bit of a curve at the top and the vinyl puckered a bit.

 How do you store pantry staples in your house?